Ranger Creek Ranch

 Q: When I shoot a hog what do I do with it?

-A: Do not field dress it……Your guide will talk to you about this and show you our processing facility.
+A: Do not field dress it……The staff will talk to you about this and show you our processing facility.
 Hogs are normally hauled back to the cleaning facilities where they are field-dressed, skinned and quartered.
 It is the hunter responsibility to do this.
 If you choose not to clean the hogs you killed the and you want it cleaned the guide cleaning fee is $75 per hog for small hogs and $150 per hog for (150# +).
 You will need a cooler to keep your hog meat in once it is quartered.
 Also bring a good quality knife for skinning and butchering.
 We do have some freezer and cooler space available but it works good to keep ice on the meat.

 Q: Is ice available to pack down my hogs?